keystonejs/keystone/.changeset/fix-frozen-prisma.md

 '@keystone-6/core': major
 ---

-Changes `keystone prisma` behaviour to not generate Typescript types and prisma schema when using `--frozen`
+Fix `keystone prisma` behaviour to respect `--frozen`, dont generate types or Prisma client when using `--frozen`